owen1045/HOAM-Group-Project/README.md

 ### How to clone\run this application?
-    Required programs to run this application are JavaFX, SceneBuilder(optional, for editing of FXML files), and Eclipse.
+    Required programs to run this application are JavaFX, SceneBuilder(optional, for editing of FXML files), and SQLite.